The Men Who Stare at Goats: Feature film adaptation

 A fictionalized feature film version of the book was released in 2009 under the same name.
 Grant Heslov directed from a script by Peter Straughan.
-It is set in Iraq, but was filmed in Comerío Street, Bayamón, Puerto Rico and at the New Mexico Military Institute.
+It is set in Iraq, but was filmed in Comerío Street, Bayamón, Puerto Rico, and at the New Mexico Military Institute.
 The story centers on "Bob Wilton" (Ewan McGregor) a desperate reporter who stumbles upon the story of a lifetime.
-He meets "Lyn Cassady" (George Clooney) who claims to be a former secret U.S. military psychic soldier re-activated post-9/11.
+He meets "Lyn Cassady" (George Clooney) who claims to be a former secret U.S. military psychic soldier reactivated post-9/11.
 Jeff Bridges plays "Bill Django", the founder of the psychic soldier program and Lyn's mentor.
-Kevin Spacey plays "Larry Hooper" who is a former psychic soldier now running a rogue PsyOps unit in Iraq.
+Kevin Spacey plays "Larry Hooper" who is a former psychic soldier now running a rogue PSYOPs unit in Iraq.
 The film is prefaced with a title card stating "More of this is true than you would believe".
 The DVD release of The Men Who Stare at Goats includes a bonus documentary featuring Ronson and many of the people who feature prominently in his book.

 Coinciding with the release of the feature film in 2009, John Sergeant, the producer of the TV series Crazy Rulers of the World, accused Ronson of "airbrushing him out of the story".
 While Ronson dedicated his book to Sergeant and included an afterword commending his research and guidance, the feature film did not mention his contributions.